 - Optimizing storage.
 The physical location in which you store your materials plays a big part in how long they last in storage.
 This is especially true for warehouses that experience extreme weather.
 Merely moving your materials to a different space could save you big money.

-This is a list of some essential elements of your packaging line that can significantly benefit from being analyzed by a packaging expert.
-But there are many other opportunities to dig deeper into your packaging line that can result in further optimization and cost savings.
+This is a list of some of the essential elements of your line that can significantly benefit from being analyzed by a packaging expert.
+But, there are many other opportunities to dig deeper into your packaging line that can result in further optimization and cost savings.